Code-Institute-Submissions/GymProject/README.md

 </ul>

 <h2> Acknowledgements </h2>
-<p>The Alert code, Button code, Modal code, and Carousel code are from Bootstrap.</p>
+<p>The Alert code, Button code, Modal code, and Carousel code are all from Bootstrap.</p>